jito-foundation/ncn-template/simulation-test-detailed-guide.md

 #### Admin Set Weights

-This step is important to set the weights that are going to be used for this epoch, it is even more important if you are using an oracle to set the weights.
+This step sets the weights for the current epoch, which is crucial when using price oracles.

 ```rust
 fixture.add_admin_weights_for_test_ncn(&test_ncn).await?;